Cuauhtlatoatzin/indigenous-peoples-history/README.md

 There was a rock ring discovered beneath a 100000 year old soil profile -- but there is controversy over potential contamination.
 There are potentially some tools from then, too.
 However, most of the tools discovered here come from later times 30 KA BP and 14.4 KA BP.

 It is also interesting to note that this coincides with another glacial maximum, the first in the late pleistoncene, according to Miller et al. (2011, Miller et al. (2005), and Kominz (2001).
+This means there was likely a land brige the Denisovians could have crossed over to enter North America, see Douka et al. (2019) for more on the possible lineages of Denisovians whom could have mode this journey.

 * [Calico Early Man Site](https://en.wikipedia.org/wiki/Calico_Early_Man_Site)
 * [Lake Manix](https://en.wikipedia.org/wiki/Lake_Manix)